WebPlatformForEmbedded/Storm-Testcases/readme.md

-# Storm (aka WPE Test Framework)
+# Storm Test Cases

 Storm is an automated test runner for [Thunder](https://github.com/WebPlatformForEmbedded/Thunder) based devices.
-This is the core of the Storm test runner, where the actual magic happens.
+This repository contains the test cases that can be run under Storm.
+This repository contains the test cases under `./src/`

 If you are looking to run Storm, please see 'How to use' section below.

-This repository contains the test cases under `./src/`

 ## How to use